tulpy/AzureFoundations/README.md

 ---

-_The Azure Foundatios architecture represents the strategic design path and target technical state for your Azure environment._
+_The Azure Foundations architecture represents the strategic design path and target technical state for your Azure environment._

 ---

-Not all enterprises adopt Azure in the same way, so the Enterprise-Scale architecture may vary between customers.
-Ultimately, the technical considerations and design recommendations of the Enterprise-Scale architecture may lead to different trade-offs based on the customer's scenario.
+Not all customers adopt Azure in the same way, so the Azure Foundations architecture may vary between customers.
+Ultimately, the technical considerations and design recommendations of the Azure Foundations architecture may lead to different trade-offs based on the customer's scenario.
 Some variation is expected, but if core recommendations are followed, the resulting target architecture will put the customer on a path to sustainable scale.

-The Enterprise-Scale reference implementations in this repository are intended to support Enterprise-Scale Azure adoption and provides prescriptive guidance based on authoratative design for the Azure platform as a whole.
+The Azure Foundations reference implementations in this repository are intended to support Azure adoption and provides prescriptive guidance based on authoratative design for the Azure platform as a whole.

 | Key customer landing zone requirement | Azure Foundations reference implementations |
 |----------------------------------------------------------------------------------|-----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|